open-telemetry/opentelemetry-go-instrumentation/README.md

-See the documentation for [`InstrumentationOption`](https://pkg.go.dev/go.opentelemetry.io/auto#InstrumentationOption) creation functions for information about how to configure the OpenTelemetry Go Automatic Instrumentation:
+See the documentation for [`InstrumentationOption`](https://pkg.go.dev/go.opentelemetry.io/auto#InstrumentationOption) factory functions for information about how to configure the OpenTelemetry Go Automatic Instrumentation.

 ## Contributing